afeld/api.afeld.me/views/rider.md

 # Aidan Feldman's Rider for Public Speaking

 Please review the considerations below to make sure we have a great, inclusive event.
+None of the requirements have direct costs, and therefore should be achievable by all events.
 Contact me if you have any questions or concerns.
 I'm happy to help work through them!

-This rider applies to commercial conferences and events.
-Not-for-profit/community-run ones, I will be more flexible on the things that cost money.

 ## Short version